itrocket-team/testnet_guides/utils/tenderduty/README.md

-# COSMOS node protecting and monitoring guide with tenderduty
+# COSMOS based node protecting and monitoring guide with tenderduty

 ## Update packages and Install dependencies